HaploidJS/haploidjs.github.io/docs/guide/sandbox/js-evalation.md

 Reflect.deleteProperty(window, "foo");
 ```

-Note that the success of the read and write operation is also affected by the attributes of the original variable, for example, there is a _non-writable_ attribute foo on the window, then the sandbox assignment will also fail
+Note that the success of the read and write operation is also affected by the attributes of the original variable, for example, there is a _non-writable_ attribute foo on the window, then the sandbox assignment will also fail:

 ```ts
 window.foo = "new value"; // ❌
 ```

-In addition to window, Haploid.js also **protects reading and writing to the document attribute**, although this is rarely done
+In addition to window, Haploid.js also **protects reading and writing to the document attribute**, although this is rarely needed.

 ::: warning
 Reads and writes to global variables other than window document are not sandboxed, such as **navigator.c=1**.